nikshriv/hassio-addons/cync_lights_addon/README.md

 # Cync Lights Addon

+## THIS ADDON IS DEPRECATED AND CAN BE DELETED IF YOU PREVIOUSLY INSTALLED IT.
+THE CYNC ROOM LIGHTS INTEGRATION WORKS WITHOUT THE NEED FOR THIS ADDON

 ## About
 A Home Assistant add-on to enable monitoring and control of Cync dimmer light switches.
 This works in conjunction with Cync Room Lights custom integration.
 I only own Cync dimmer switches, so I am sure it works with them.
 I do not own Cync on-off switches or bulbs, but I believe the addon should work with them as well.